 Ginseng or related notoginseng is not contraindicated in cardiac patients.
-Sometimes mentioned ginseng interactions with warfarin are, according to available experimental data ( Zhu1999pig , Vaes2000iww , Lee2010ibw ) into the realm of superstition .
+Sometimes mentioned ginseng interactions with warfarin include, according to available experimental data ( Zhu1999pig , Vaes2000iww , Lee2010ibw ), a superstition .
 Warfarin is Paracelsus Pharmacon : In very low doses, it is an anticoagulant drug, in higher doses an anticoagulant is particularly suitable for rodent control, as it is cumulative and has an easy antidote (vitamin K) in case of unwanted poisoning.
 Ginseng is not a paracelsal pharmacogen but an adaptogen.
 Like warfarin, it has its own anticoagulant effect ( Jin2007aaa , Yu2006aaa , Yun2001ekr ), but it does not become a poison even at high doses.

 Other adaptogens with an effect on the prevention and treatment of heart disease

 - Gnocen notoginseng : Long-term low doses of notoginsengu had a positive effect on blood cholesterol and the amount of LDL fat in rats ( Ji2007hem ) in fatty rats .
 The specific effect of notoginsengu against atherosclerosis was experimentally detected in rabbits ( Liu2010pns ), rats ( Joo2010isp ) and ApoE knockout mice with genetic susceptibility to atherosclerosis ( Liu2009tpn , Li2011gpc ).

 - Stools : Show positive results against diabetic atherosclerosis in rats.
 The sacred rosary ( Rhodiola sacra ) has a positive effect on the heart in hypertensive rats ( Yang2013ers ).

 - Japanese sedum is traditionally used in the treatment of heart disease.
 It was found that sitting saponins affect myocardial cell calcium ( Tao2005smd , Tao2005esm ), while its polysaccharides (MDG-1 et al.) Protect the heart during ischemia ( Zheng2007peo , Wang2010pmi , Wang2012pma , Zhang2016cpe ).
 Ethanol extract sediment in the experiment showed an antithrombotic effect ( Kou2005iee ) and saponin ophiopogonin D protected vascular endothelial cells ( Qian2010oph ) and cardiac muscle ( Zhang2015oad ) from damage.
 Other saponins in the experiment improved myocardial regeneration ( Lan2013ccf ).
 It may also have an effect against atherosclerosis ( Zhang2011mdi ).